Can I Get Pregnant 5 Days Before My Next Period? | Clear Insights

 Menstrual Phase Days 1-5 The shedding of the uterine lining occurs; this is when menstruation takes place.

-Follicular Phase Days 1-13 The body prepares for ovulation; follicles in the ovaries mature.
+Follicular Phase Days 1-13, but variable The body prepares for ovulation; follicles in the ovaries mature.
+This phase can vary widely from cycle to cycle.

-Ovulation Phase Day 14 (approx.) An egg is released from an ovary; this is the peak fertility window.
+Ovulation Phase Around Day 14 in a 28-day cycle An egg is released from an ovary; this is the peak fertility window.

-Luteal Phase Days 15-28 (approx.) The body prepares for possible pregnancy; if no fertilization occurs, menstruation begins.
+Luteal Phase Usually about 12-14 days The body prepares for possible pregnancy; if no fertilization occurs, menstruation begins.

 Sperm Lifespan and Timing Your Cycle

 Sperm are remarkably resilient.
 After ejaculation, sperm can survive in a woman’s reproductive tract for up to five days.
 This factor plays a significant role in determining fertility windows.
-If you have sex five days before ovulation and sperm are still viable when the egg is released, conception can occur.
+If you have sex up to five days before ovulation and sperm are still viable when the egg is released, conception can occur.
+The American College of Obstetricians and Gynecologists notes that sperm can live in the body for as long as five days, while an egg survives for about 12 to 24 hours after ovulation.

 To illustrate this further:

-• If your cycle is typically around 28 days long, ovulation likely occurs around day 14.
+• If your cycle is typically around 28 days long, ovulation likely occurs around day 14, and five days before your next period would be around day 23.
+In that case, pregnancy is usually unlikely because the fertile window has normally passed.

 Signs of Ovulation: What To Look For?